 Fitness for the Body and the Mind

 Physical fitness is often overlooked by many poker players.
-But the saying “strong spirit in strong body” is not to be brushed off.
+But the saying “strong spirit in a strong body” is not to be brushed off.
 Being physically fit has more to do with mind games than most people realize.

 First, exercise promotes cognitive restoration and development and helps the body to cope with stress more efficiently.
 When you are spending several days or even weeks at the poker table, the stress will hit you over the head like a hammer.
 Going for a jog or whatever exercise floats your boat (rowing is fantastic, too) will take your mind off the game, fill you with endorphins and aid your sleep.